Nine Pieces of Thru-Hiking Gear to Splurge on, and Nine to Save On

 Your clothes are going to get stained, smelly, and possibly shredded on a thru-hike.
 Plus, you might discover that you hate the technical layers you thought you’d love.

 Base layer: My Paradox leggings made it 2,000 miles on the Appalachian Trail and they’re still going strong.
 I can’t say the same for my SmartWool leggings that were three times the price.
 I wore these Paradox Everyday Merino Base Layer bottoms (10oz, $19.99).
 The Paradox Performance Merino Base Layer 1/4 Zip top (11oz, $24.99) is a great top as well.

 Hiking pants: Columbia is one of the brands I trust the most.
 They’re also constantly having sales and they have outlet stores, so it’s easy to score savings on their garments.
-The Silver Ridge II pant (15oz, $30-$50) is stretchy, comfortable, relatively quick drying, and (most importantly) super durable.
+The Silver Ridge II pants (15oz, $30-$50) are stretchy, comfortable, relatively quick drying, and (most importantly) super durable.
 Likely to last you a thru-hike and more.